Helping you free your child of an eating disorder

 How does 'being in the moment' work?

 Noticing that we are coping in the moment allows us to deal with our fears one step at a time.
-I love this sentence from the excellent book Parenting Your Anxious Child with Mindfulness and Acceptance by Christopher McCurry:
+From the excellent book Parenting Your Anxious Child with Mindfulness and Acceptance by Christopher McCurry:

 “Sometimes all we need is just a glimpse of where to go and what to do, and we can take the next step – and then the next and then the next.”